 Whether you need reading glasses, bifocals, post-cataract surgery care, or eye disease co-management, we've got you covered!

-At Memorial Eye Center - Westchase in Houston, we believe that prevention is the best medicine.
+At Memorial Eye Center - Westchase in Westside, we believe that prevention is the best medicine.
 That’s why annual eye exams are so important for seniors.
 Detecting eye conditions early on can help prevent or delay vision loss, keeping your vision clearer for longer.
 Some serious eye conditions don’t present noticeable symptoms until vision loss has occurred.
 Fortunately, these can be detected in their early stages by your eye care professional during your eye exam.

 If an eye disease is diagnosed, we’ll create a custom treatment plan and monitor your condition closely to ensure the best outcome.